vippsas/vipps-developers/vipps-test-environment.md

 The test mobile number is registered with everything required to complete a payment.
 You may use the test user on multiple devices.
-The test mobile number works on all phone and on all networks.
+The test mobile number works on all phones and on all networks.

 **Important:** Do _not_ use the test phone number in the production environment, as the test number may be a real phone number for a real Vipps user.